annatolchynska/circle-of-trust-drf/README.md

 ### Bugs

 - After deploying to Heroku while opening the app I got BadRequest 400 Error.
 It was fixed by deleting "https://" from value of ALLOWED_HOST config var key.
 - The function of login/logout wasn't working.
-With the hekp of slack it was fixed by installing the library dj-rest-auth 2.1.9 version.
+With the help of slack community it was fixed by installing the library dj-rest-auth 2.1.9 version.
 If the version of this library is not updated, I was getting an error 401 (User is not authorized).

 ### Testing